Buy a Life Insurance Plan in a few clicks

 Eligibility criteria for annuity planning may vary between insurance providers.
 Most insurance companies require the individual to be in the age range of 30-60 years to invest in an annuity plan.
 It is important to note here that the earlier you start, the more time your corpus will have to grow.

-Further, certain documentation requirements may be there such as identity and address proof.
+Further, certain documentation requirements may be there, such as identity and address proof.
 Some annuity plans may also have a minimum investment amount.
 There may be restrictions in terms of citizenship as well.
 For instance, annuity in NPS account is available only to Indian citizens (resident, non-resident or an Overseas Citizen of India).
+You can use the insurer’s annuity plan calculator to check your eligibility alongside the projected payout.

 Say you are interested in annuity planning and also meet the eligibility criteria.
 The next step is to research the market and opt for the best annuity plan based on important factors.